yimingwangdell/vimrc/README.md

 type `,3Hello,f` in insert mode, will create a 'Hello' title with level 3

 ### install lsp
-:Mason to install lsp, then add config below to init.vim
+:Mason to install lsp, then add config below to similar other lspconfig config in init.vim
 ```lua
  require('lspconfig')['<YOURLSP"'].setup {
       capabilities = capabilities,